wznmickey/waline/README.md

 # Waline Example

-This directory is a brief example of a [Waline](https://waline.js.org/) app that can be deployed with Vercel and zero configuration.
+This directory is used to delploy wznmickey's [Waline](https://waline.js.org/) app on vercel.

 ## Deploy Your Own